William Plunket, 5th Baron Plunket: Freemasonry

-He was a Freemason.
+Plunket was a Freemason.
 During his term as Governor of New Zealand (1906–1909), he was also Grand Master of New Zealand's Grand Lodge.

 Death

-Lord Plunket died on 24 January 1920 aged 55 at 40 Elvaston Place, London, and was buried in the city's Putney Vale Cemetery.
+Lord Plunket died on 24 January 1920 aged 55 at 40 Elvaston Place, South Kensington, London, and was buried in the city's Putney Vale Cemetery.

 Family

-Plunket married, in 1894, Lady Victoria Alexandrina Hamilton-Temple-Blackwood, youngest daughter of the 1st Marquess of Dufferin and Ava, with whom he had eight children.> Victoria gave her name to the Plunket Society, a New Zealand society promoting the health and well-being of mothers and children and was a patron of the Mothercraft Training Society.
+Plunket married, in 1894, Lady Victoria Alexandrina Hamilton-Temple-Blackwood, youngest daughter of the 1st Marquess of Dufferin and Ava, with whom he had eight children.
+Victoria gave her name to the Plunket Society, a New Zealand society promoting the health and well-being of mothers and children and was a patron of the Mothercraft Training Society.